What is Short Term Finance?

-As we understood, why we need short-term financing, there are various sources of short-term financing for a business.
+As we understand why we need short-term financing, there are various sources of short-term financing for a business.
 Each type of short-term finance has different characteristics and can be used in different situations.
 Some of those are explained below:

 Ooh yes, you have understood it right.
 It is the credit extended by the accounts payables.
 We would classify this credit into 2 types – free trade credit and paid trade credit.
 After a particular no. of days as per payment terms, the supplier charges interest on the delay of payment.
-So, the period before this is free trade credit and after that is paid trade credit.
+So, the period before this is free trade credit, and after that is paid trade credit.

 Short-term / Working Capital Loans

 Short-term loans can be availed from banks and other financial institutions.
 Banks extend these loans after careful study of the business, its working capital cycle, past track record, etc. Once availed, these loans are repaid either in small installments or may be paid in full at the end of the period.
 This depends on the terms of the loan.
 It is advisable to use these loans for financing permanent working capital needs.
 There are other alternatives to fund the temporary working capital needs.
 For more, refer to Working Capital Loans.

 Business Line of Credit

 A business line of credit, a type of short-term financing, is most appropriate for temporary working capital needs.
 In this type of financing, an amount is approved by the issuing bank or financial institution.
 Within the limit of this amount, the business can make payment and keep depositing once payment from customers is received.
 It works like revolving credit, and the best part of this is that interest is charged only on the utilized amount and not on the approved amount.
 The business has the flexibility to deposit unused amounts to save on interest costs.
 This way, it becomes a very cost-effective financing option.